astramind-ai/BitMat/README.md

 ## Acknowledgments
 Special thanks to the Triton community and the authors of the "1bit-LLM Era" paper for their groundbreaking work and inspiration.

-Also thanks to the developer of [BitDelta](https://github.com/FasterDecoding/BitDelta/) and [UnSloth](https://github.com/unslothai/unsloth) since part of the code is based on their work.
+Also thanks to the developer od [BitDelta](https://github.com/FasterDecoding/BitDelta/) and [UnSloth](https://github.com/unslothai/unsloth) since part of the code is based on their work.